HongyuHe/lsolver/README.md

 make testall
 ```

-Run a single test case
+To run a single test case, use

 ```sh
 make run_test[%d]
 ```

-Build a single test case
+To build a single test case, use

 ```sh
 make test[%d]